APC Microbiome Ireland SFI Research Centre

 Industry and Commercialisation

-APC’s industry partners can access technology platforms, extensive databases and biobanks, and the expertise of its investigators.
+APC Microbiome Ireland’s industry partners can access technology platforms, extensive databases and biobanks, as well as the expertise of its investigators.

 Education and Public Engagement

 EPE is an integral part of APC Microbiome Ireland’s strategy and is informed by research on public perception and understanding of microbiome science and by government policy.
 The goals of our EPE programme are to foster awareness and interest in microbiome science amongst the general public and to train APC researchers to effectively communicate their research to a wide variety of audiences.